 Federal Low-income Housing Tax Credit.
 The federal tax credit as provided in Section 42 of the Code.

 Low Income Project.
-A qualified low-income housing project, as defined in Section 42 (g)(1) of the Code, which has restricted rents that do not exceed 30% of the applicable imputed income limitation under said Section 42 of the Code, forat least 40% of its units occupied by persons or families having incomes of 60% or less of the median income or for at least 20% of its units occupied by persons or families having incomes of 50% or less of the median income
+A qualified low-income housing project, as defined in Section 42 (g)(1) of the Code, which has restricted rents that do not exceed 30% of the applicable imputed income limitation under said Section 42 of the Code, for:

+at least 40% of its units occupied by persons or families having incomes of 60% or less of the median income; or

+at least 20% of its units occupied by persons or families having incomes of 50% or less of the median income; or

+at least 40% of its units occupied by persons or families having incomes at designated imputed income limitations, so long as the average of the imputed income limitations does not exceed 60% of the area median income at restricted rent levels corresponding to the designated income limitations.
+The taxpayer shall designate the imputed income limitation of each unit taken into account under category (c).
+Without limitation, the Department may restrict the permitted number of designated income tiers or income levels.

+Category (c) may only be used if approved by the Department, consistent with any Department administrative guidelines.

 Massachusetts Low-income Housing Tax Credit.
 Massachusetts Low-income Housing Tax Credit shall include both donation LIHTC and standard LIHTC.